vpelss/Forever_Passwords/README.md

 Recommendations:
 - store a local copy of this program in the unlikely case our site, emogic.com, is temporarily down or have a backup plan!
-- 'salt' your Alias. example: mysite.com!!!Jan2018 (eg: if password it to be changed monthly your salt might be !!!Jan2018.
+- 'salt' your Alias. example: mysite.com!!!Jan2018 (eg: if your password must be changed monthly your salt might be !!!Jan2018.
 Make your salt unique and don't share your salt pattern.
 Use complex, but easy to remember, 'salt'.
 - Change passwords on regular basis
 - Do not store important passwords in a browser cache -clear your password in Forever Passwords after use